 HOT TIP: The daily Resort Fee of $35, which can add up quickly, is waived when you book with World of Hyatt award points (but not the points + cash options)!

 4. Sheraton Princess Kaiulani, part of the Marriott family

 The Sheraton Princess Kaiulani hotel on Oahu sits only one block from Waikiki Beach, as well as shopping and dining in the heart of Honolulu.
 The hotel has a freshwater pool, poolside bar and cabanas, a Hawaiian-inspired restaurant and an evening Polynesian Dinner Show, which is definitely something you should experience when in Hawaii!

 This is another property that would allow you to use Marriott Bonvoy points for a stay.
-A free night at the the Sheraton Princess Kaiulani is 35,000 Marriott Bonvoy points, though depending on peak or off-peak seasons, points can be lower and higher.
+A free night at the Sheraton Princess Kaiulani is 35,000 Marriott Bonvoy points (room rates from $245), though depending on peak or off-peak seasons, points can be lower and higher.

 Another affordable points option on Oahu is the Holiday Inn Express Waikiki, which is actually the largest Holiday Inn Express in the Americas with almost 600 rooms and standing at 44 stories.
 The property opened in 2017 and has a more modern design with a communal work space, more charging options.